Icelandic food all the best food in Iceland

 Seafood of Iceland

-Icelandic Fish
+Traditional Icelandic Fish

+What is an Iceland traditional dish?
 In Iceland over 340 species of fish have been recorded in the waters around the country.
 Whether it’s grilled, fried, boiled, stewed or roasted, fish has been a daily part of the Icelandic people’s cuisine for centuries.

 The most common types of fish to eat are cod, haddock and salmon, but you will find many varieties that you can try including Pollock, salmon, trout, and halibut.